Seisdon Hundred: History

 The origin of the hundred dates from the division of his kingdom by King Alfred the Great into counties, hundreds and tithings.
-From the beginning, Staffordshire was divided into the hundreds of Seisdon, Pirehill, Totmonslow, Cuttleston and Seisdon.
+From the beginning, Staffordshire was divided into the hundreds of Seisdon, Pirehill, Totmonslow, Cuttleston and Offlow.

 Each hundred was formed to support a military unit.

 Seisdon Hundred is the smallest in area of the five hundreds of Staffordshire, but it has a relatively high population density and agricultural productivity.
 It formed the south-western portion of the county, bounded on the west by Shropshire, on the south by Worcestershire, on the east by Offlow Hundred, and on the north by Cuttleston Hundred.
 The old Forest of Brewood formed the boundary of Seisdon and Cuttleston.

 The Hundred contained Wolverhampton, the largest town of the county, and many populous villages, which were constituted into 15 parishes, part of 5 others and 2 extra-parochial areas.
 The extensive parish of Wolverhampton contained several townships, only some of which were in Seisdon Hundred.

 Seison Hundred was divided into North and South Divisions. each with their own High Constable.
 This arrangement dates back to 17th century, at least.